 This course will teach the student how to be a wise and informed consumer.
 Topics to be covered include money management, banking services, savings plans, credit, leasing and buying cars, automobile, home, medical, and life insurance plans, and consumer protection.
 Students will study consumer terminology, concepts, and mathematical operations.
 Calculators and simulations are used frequently as this course stresses problem solving and real-life scenarios.
-Students must pass this course in order to graduate.
+(Satisfies the personal finance requirement)